alexjsteffen/ttsrs/README.md

-# ai-tts.rs Documentation
+# _ttsrs_ Documentation

 **Overview**
 -----------

-The ai-tts.rs project provides a command-line tool for generating spoken audio from text files using OpenAI's text-to-speech (TTS) API.
+The ttsrs project provides a command-line tool for generating spoken audio from text files using OpenAI's text-to-speech (TTS) API.
 It is based on a similar Python script.

 **Usage**
 --------